In Xi's China, even internal reports fall prey to censorship - ExBulletin

 In Xi’s China, even internal reports fall prey to censorship

-BEIJING — When the coronavirus was first detected in Wuhan in late 2019, reporter Liao Jun of China’s official Xinhua news agency told conflicting stories to two very different audiences.
+BEIJING (AP) When the coronavirus was first detected in Wuhan In late 2019, reporter Liao Jun of China’s official Xinhua news agency told conflicting stories to two very different audiences.

-News dispatches from Liaos assured readers that the disease had not spread from person to person.
+Liao News Dispatches readers assured that the disease has not spread from person to person.
 But in a separate confidential report to senior officials, Liao took a different tone, alerting Beijing that a mysterious and dangerous disease had surfaced.

 His reports to authorities were part of a powerful internal reporting system long used by the ruling Communist Party to learn about matters considered too sensitive for the public to know.
 Chinese journalists and researchers send secret bulletins to top officials, ensuring they get the information needed to govern, even when it is censored.

-But that internal system is struggling to give candid assessments as Chinese leader Xi Jinping consolidates his power, making it risky for anyone to question the party line, even in confidential reports, a dozen officials said.
-Chinese scholars, businesspeople and state journalists in interviews with The Associated Press. .
+But that internal system struggles to give candid assessments as Chinese leader Xi Jinping consolidates his powerwhich makes it risky for anyone to directly question the party line, even in confidential reports, a dozen Chinese scholars, businesspeople and state reporters said in interviews with the Associated Press.

 Powerful leaders become hostages, said Dali Yang, an expert on China politics at the University of Chicago.
 They actually live in cocoons: protected, but also safe from the information they should be open to.